 Greater Dublin Area Cycle Network Plan

 The Greater Dublin Area Cycle Network Plan, produced by the National Transport Authority, is a planned cycle network for the Greater Dublin Area (which includes Navan).
-First launched in 2013, it contains detailed plans for an extensive cycling network for towns and local authorities ranging from Dublin, Wicklow, Kildare, Meath and beyond.
-Please note that there are new 2022 Greater Dublin Area Transport Strategy plans currently under review (see more here), and we will update this page accordingly once they have been confirmed.
+First launched in 2013, it was recently updated in 2022, as part of the overall GDA Transport Strategy 2022-2042.
+It contains detailed plans for an extensive cycling network for towns and local authorities ranging from Dublin, Wicklow, Kildare, Meath and beyond.
 In Meath, the plans are broken down into the County Meath Cycle Route Network, presented in the following sectors:

 Sector | Areas |